rkalz/xbmc4xbox/branches/addons/xbmc/lib/libPython/python/Doc/tutorial/datastructures.rst

    Return the number of times *x* appears in the list.

-.. method:: list.sort()
+.. method:: list.sort(cmp=None, key=None, reverse=False)
    :noindex:

-   Sort the items of the list, in place.
+   Sort the items of the list in place (the arguments can be used for sort customization, see :func:`sorted` for their explanation).

 .. method:: list.reverse()